Quantized Hall conductance in 3D topological nodal-line semimetals without chiral symmetry

-{\emph{The Hall response}.}- The drumhead surface states can contribute to a quantum Hall effect with quantized Hall conductance.
-In order to form Landau levels and quantum Hall effect from surface states, the quadratic $C_{\bm k}$ terms in Eq.~\eqref{surfacestates} are necessary.
+{\emph{Significance of breaking chiral symmetry in surface Hall response}.}- In order to form Landau levels and quantum Hall effect from surface states, the quadratic $C_{\bm k}$ terms in Eq.~\eqref{surfacestates} are necessary.
 Without the $C_{\bm k}$ terms and the dispersion they create, the surface electrons have no velocity thus cannot perform the cyclotron motion in response to a magnetic field and cannot support Landau levels and quantum Hall effect.
 It is noteworthy that the $C_{\bm{k}}$ term breaks the chiral symmetry, making the topological surface modes dispersive and away from zero energy.
-This is in sharp contrast with the system in Ref.~\cite{molina18prl}, where the dispersion term $C_{\bm{k}}$ must be constant due to chiral symmetry, resulting in the absence of Landau levels from the surface states.
+This is in sharp contrast with the earlier work~\cite{molina18prl}, where the dispersion term $C_{\bm{k}}$ must be constant due to chiral symmetry, resulting in the absence of Landau levels from the surface states.

-In Fig.~\ref{fg:figure1} (e), we plot the Landau levels for the topological nodal-line semimetal in the slab geometry under an applied $z$-direction magnetic field of $B=30$ T. The Landau levels are functions of $k_x$, because when considering the edges along the $y$ direction, the Landau levels deform with the guiding center $y_0\equiv k_x\ell_B^2$, where the magnetic length $\ell_B\equiv \sqrt{\hbar/eB}$.
+In Fig.~\ref{fg:diffe} (a), we plot the Landau levels for the topological nodal-ring semimetal in the slab geometry under an applied $z$-directional magnetic field with strength $B=10$ T. The Landau levels are functions of $k_x$, because when considering the edges along the $y$ direction, the Landau levels deform with the guiding center $y_0\equiv k_x\ell_B^2$, with the magnetic length $\ell_B\equiv \sqrt{\hbar/eB}$.
 The conduction and valence bands are not symmetric due to the breaking of chiral symmetry.
 We focus on the Landau levels from the drumhead surface states.
-Due to its topological origin, the surface states are confined in the region $0<k_x^2+k_y^2<M_0/M_\bot$, distinct from usual 2D electron gas.
-Applying this constraint to Eq.~\eqref{surfacestates}, we can get the energy region of the surface states
+Due to its topological origin, the surface states are confined in the region $0<k_x^2+k_y^2<M_0/M_\bot$, distinct from usual 2D electron gas.Applying this constraint to Eq.~\eqref{surfacestates}, we can get the energy window of the surface states